darylhawes/fsip/docs/using-features.md

 ##### Pages

 Pages are static displays of content.
 Use pages to quickly add information to your Web site.
 You can use HTML to markup your pages.
-Alkaline extensions can add new markup languages and other functionality to Pages.
+FSIP extensions can add new markup languages and other functionality to Pages.

 ##### Right Sets